-OCB was established in 2006 as one of the major activities of the U.S. Carbon Cycle Science Program, an interagency body that coordinates and facilitates activities relevant to carbon cycle science, climate, and global change issues.
+OCB was established in 2006 as one of the major activities of the U.S. Carbon Cycle Science Program.
 The scientific mission of OCB is to study the evolving role of the ocean in the global carbon cycle, in the face of environmental variability and change through studies of marine biogeochemical cycles and associated ecosystems.
 Download an informational brochure about OCB.

 Improve understanding and prediction of: